No one has ever opposed this article calmly, clearly and logically. Emotionally? Yes, but never intelligently. Perhaps they can’t?

 11. The Church of England was in competition with the church in Rome and printed the King James Bible, using much of the Latin Vulgate, yet only put hell in it 56 times.
 What happened to those other 55 hells from the Vulgate?

 12. None of the modern bibles agree with how many times the word hell should exist… NONE!

-Freebee #15.
-Answer to the question of why the word hell is in most Bibles: The early Latin Church had a purpose–deception, i.e. using fear as a tool to control the masses and for manipulation purposes.
+So many discrepancies exist about Hell, that the only people now teaching the idea of Eternal Concious Torment, are either, those whose income depends on being heard to say the “right things”, or outright manipulators and liars.
+Remember, in a digital age with so much information abounds at our fingertips, ignorance is a choice.The early Latin Church had a purpose–deception, i.e. using fear as a tool to control the masses and for manipulation purposes.
 Still happening in most modern churches today.
 Sad but true.

 The first church fathers, mostly Greek speakers, understood the common collection of NT greek writings from a greek mindset.
 And NONE of them taught of an eternal hell used by God to punish humans.